-HOME funds were leveraged with Nebraska State Affordable Housing Trust Fund (NAHTF) resources.
+HOME funds were leveraged with Nebraska Affordable Housing Trust Fund (NAHTF) resources.
 The NAHTF is state funding that is based on a portion of the documentary stamp taxes from real estate transactions that are transferred to the Nebraska Affordable Housing Trust Fund.
 The NAHTF will be distributed throughout the state according to the NAHTF Qualified Allocation Plan (QAP).
 The allocation from the NAHTF varies annually due to the amount of revenue received from the documentary stamp tax.
 HOME Match requirements of HUD are met through projects eligible under NAHTF that must use HOME rules and regulations.
-During the program year, \$402,776.42 NAHTF dollars were contributed as HOME Match, which meets the Match liability of 12.5% in the amount of \$340,132.50 for Nebraska in 2017.
+During the program year, \$1,289,353 of NAHTF dollars were contributed as HOME Match, which meets the Match liability of 12.5% in the amount of \$278,989.55 for Nebraska in 2018.
 Please reference the HOME Match table and HOME Match Log in CR-15 for further details.

 HOME beneficiaries receive a higher quality of life as a result of DED's ability to provide substantial match on HOME projects.
 Rural communities and those that have limited access to private and local funding sources benefit.
 The Nebraska Affordable Housing Program collaborates with the Nebraska Investment Finance Authority (NIFA) through the joint Low Income Housing Tax Credit (LIHTC)/HOME/HTF application administered through NIFA's rental application cycles to provide decent housing and a suitable living environment for low and moderate income and homeless individuals in Nebraska.
 NIFA has a competitive LIHTC and Collaborative Resources Allocation for Nebraska (CRANE) application process for single-family and multi-family rental projects.
-HOME is awarded through both of those application processes.
+HOME is awarded through both of these application processes.
 DED has an application process for Community Housing Development Organizations (CHDO) to apply for the CHDO set-aside every year for homebuyer projects.

-Awarded HOME projects layer funding with many different funding sources, some of those resources are: Low Income Housing Tax Credits, Affordable Housing State Tax Credits, Tax Increment Financing, Equity or deferred developer fees, conventional loans, USDA funding, Federal Home Loan Bank of Topeka, and other affordable housing resources.
+Awarded HOME projects layer funding with many different funding sources, some of these resources are: Low Income Housing Tax Credits, Affordable Housing State Tax Credits, Tax Increment Financing, Equity or deferred developer fees, conventional loans, USDA funding, Federal Home Loan Bank of Topeka, and other affordable housing resources.

 HTF funds are leveraged in a few different ways.
-The HTF CRANE Set-Aside provides funding for affordable rental, single or multi-family projects in coordination with Nebraska Investment Finance Authority (NIFA) through the joint DED/NIFA application for low income housing tax credit applications within the Collaborative Resource Allocation for Nebraska (CRANE) application cycle.
-The HTF CRANE Set-Aside utilizes the Collaborative Resources Allocation for Nebraska (CRANE) application process through NIFA.
-Some examples of possible sources for leveraged dollars for the HTF CRANE Set-Aside are: Low Income Housing Tax Credits, Affordable Housing State Tax Credits, Tax Increment Financing, Equity or deferred developer fees, conventional loans, USDA funding, Federal Home Loan Bank of Topeka, and other affordable housing resources.
+The HTF LIHTC 9% Set-Aside provides funding for affordable rental, single or multi-family projects in coordination with Nebraska Investment Finance Authority (NIFA) through the joint DED/NIFA application for low income housing tax credit applications.
+The HTF LIHTC 9% Set-Aside utilizes the application process through NIFA.
+Some examples of possible sources for leveraged dollars for the HTF LIHTC 9% Set-Aside are: Low Income Housing Tax Credits, Affordable Housing State Tax Credits, Tax Increment Financing, Equity or deferred developer fees, conventional loans, USDA funding, Federal Home Loan Bank of Topeka, and other affordable housing resources.

 The HTF Targeted Needs Set-Aside provides funding for targeted needs housing projects funded with non-LIHTC resources.
-These pilot projects will help determine how the State can develop smaller scale projects within areas of the state that are experiencing shortages of available housing for those populations with targeted needs.
+These projects will help determine how the State can develop smaller scale projects within areas of the state that are experiencing shortages of available housing for those populations with targeted needs.
 Examples of sources for leveraged dollars for the HTF Targeted Needs Set-Aside are: Tax Increment Financing, Equity or deferred developer fees, conventional loans, USDA funding, Federal Home Loan Bank of Topeka, and other affordable housing resources.
 This does not include LIHTC, Affordable Housing State Tax Credits, HOME, NAHTF, or CDBG funding sources.